qua9chuoi9/Asus-X556UF-i7-6500U-Hackintosh-BigSur-Sonoma/README.md

 ✅ Restart, Sleep, Shutdown

-✅~~ ~~Wi-Fi and Bluetooth~~(not work on Bigsur and newer.
+✅ Wifi and Bluetooth(Working on Bigsur but when connect bluetooth need turnoff wifi before, after connected bluetooth can turn on wifi normal.
+In Sonoma not work, so.
 I'm use USB wifi rtl8192eu and use this Driver [chris1111] https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter working fine in Sonoma & Bigsur)

 ### What Works (with Notes)